tolopsy/yudemy/README.md

    To use a different port from the default port used by Redis (6379).
 Specify the port number using the --port flag.
 Example: src/redis-server --port 6655

-3. channels-redis will be installed when you ran 'pip install -r requirements.txt'
+3. channels-redis will be installed when you run 'pip install -r requirements.txt'